-The USI Registry System uses a combination of an Organisation’s AUSkey, ABN and OrgCode for authentication and authorisation through either web service calls or direct web access through the Organisation Portal.
+The USI Registry System uses a combination of an Organisation’s ABN and OrgCode for authentication and authorisation to establish web service connections.

 Software Developer Kit (ADK)

-Two developer kits need to be obtained – an AUSkey kit and a USI kit.
+Two developer kits are needed – an Authentication kit and a USI kit.

-You will then be issued with an onboarding pack containing:
+You will then be issued the USI kit including: